mcsweeney90/thesis-code/README.md

 `chapter5` : Stochastic scheduling.

-`graphs` : Graph topologies - `networkx` DiGraphs saved using `dill` - which are used by code in all of the above chapter folders.
+`graphs` : Graph topologies which are used by code in all of the above chapter folders.

 `requirements.txt` : Python packages required to run all code.

 ## Getting started

-I would strongly recommend using a version of Python **>= 3.8**.
-In particular, some of the code in `chapter4` and `chapter5` uses functions from the `statistics` module that were only introduced in **3.8**.
+I would strongly recommend using a version of Python **>= 3.8** since some of the code in `chapter4` and `chapter5` uses functions from the `statistics` module that were only introduced in **3.8**.
-Older versions might be adequate for `chapter2` and `chapter3` but I can't offer any guarantees.
-Python2 definitely will not work though.
+Older Python3 versions might be adequate for `chapter2` and `chapter3` but Python2 definitely will not work.

 To install all relevant Python packages:
 ```
 pip install -r requirements.txt
 ```

-## Troubleshooting

-The most common problems I encountered were:

-1. `dill`.
-Occasionally I found I needed seemingly-unnecessary `import` statements when loading objects that used custom classes.

 ## License